SonerAbay/Its-Always-Sunny-Gif-Maker-Bot/README.md

 You can also use the [database](/db) created for my favorite show It's Always Sunny in Philadelphia.

-When a user types `/line [Line from the show]` The bot will find that line in the show and it will return with season, episode number, episode name, exact time from the discussion and a url to stream that particular episode.
+When a user types `/line [Line from the show]` the bot will find that line in the show and it will return with season, episode number, episode name, exact time from the discussion and a url to stream that particular episode.

 If you woud like to use sqlite **FTS5** features such as full-text search use the *lines* virtual table.
 Otherwise you can use the *subtitle* table.